What to Store in Your Refrigerator Humidity Drawers

-Do you actually know how to set the crisper or humidity drawers in your fridge?
-Or do you just bump the notches towards the middle as a safety precaution?
+Question!
+(And answer honestly!)
+Do you actually know how to use the crisper or humidity drawers in your fridge?
+Or do you just bump the notches towards the middle and hope for the best?
+Do you actually store fruits and veggies in the drawers?
+Or are they currently just loaded up with La Croix?

 Most humidity drawers are adjustable with a few clicks between low and high.
 These settings simply open or close a window in the drawer.
 For the low humidity setting, the window is completely open; for the high humidity setting, it is completely closed.